Battle of the Granicus: Macedonian army

 The Macedonian army consisted mostly of infantry.
 The heavy infantry numbered 12,000 and included the Foot Companions and a smaller group of elite hypaspists.
 The light infantry totalled 1,000 and contained archers and elite Agrianian javelin-men.
-The heavy cavalry was made up of 1,800 elite Companion cavalry, 1,800 Thessalian cavalry and 600 Greek allied cavalry.
+The heavy cavalry was made up of 1,800 elite Companion cavalry, 1,800 Greek Thessalian cavalry and 600 Greek allied cavalry.
 The light cavalry numbered 900 in total and was composed of prodromoi, Paeonians and Thracians.
-Alexander also possessed Greek allied and mercenary infantry, but he had marched to the Granicus without them.
 In total, Alexander's army numbered 12,000 heavy infantry, 1,000 light infantry and 5,100 cavalry for a total of 18,100 men.

 From the right wing to the left, Alexander placed seven of his eight squadrons of Companion cavalry, along with the archers and Agrianians, under the command of Philotas.
 Because the Agrianians usually fought interspersed with the Companion cavalry, they were most likely placed in front of them.
 The prodromoi, the Paeonian cavalry and the eighth squadron of the Companion cavalry under Socrates were posted next to them.
 Overall command of these three cavalry units was held by Amyntas, son of Arrhabaeus.
-After them came the hypaspists commanded by Nicanor, which guarded the right flank of the Foot Companions next to them.
+After them came the hypaspists commanded by Nicanor, who guarded the right flank of the Foot Companions next to them.
 There were six units of Foot Companions: led by Perdiccas, Coenus, Craterus, Amyntas the son of Andromenes, Philip the son of Amyntas, and Meleager.
 To the left of Meleager's Foot Companions were the Thracian cavalry under the command of Agathon.
 Next to them were stationed the allied Greek cavalry under Philip, son of Menelaus.
-At the extreme left were the Thessalian cavalry under the command of Calas.
+At the extreme left were the Greek Thessalian cavalry under the command of Calas.
 Alexander placed Parmenion in overall command of the Foot Companions of Philip and Meleager, and the cavalry on the left wing.
 Alexander commanded the remainder of the army on the right wing.
 The Greek allied and mercenary infantry, which were part of the invasion force, were not used during the battle.